chemiliq-git/CloudPhoto/README.md

 ## Description
-Implement website for share images.
+Implement a website for sharing images.
 Users can upload and download images in original file size.

 ## Users can login with
 - email and password